+385 98 9205 935 iscmentoring.eu@gmail.com

 The bad

-Yet every good idea, when taken into extreme and imposed by force or manipulation, can be twisted, abused, and finally used against itself.
+Yet every good idea, when taken to extreme, can be twisted, abused, and finally used against itself.
 This happened with communism, it happened with most if not all religions, and it’s happening with political correctness.
 Communism transmogrified from “let’s share equally and take care of everybody” into “you mustn’t stand out in any way (except if you are more equal than others)”; various religions from “be a decent person” to “kill everyone of different faith”, and political correctness turned from “let’s show some compassion to the disadvantaged” into searching for bad intentions even where there are none, or, for example, verbal attacks against people who “presume someone’s gender”.
 One cannot but wonder how on earth can so many people tolerate or even support such obvious, extreme oversimplifications and exaggerations of the original ideas.
 Yet it keeps happening, all the time, all over the place.

 There are better ways to encourage compassion than “word policing” and finger pointing.
 While guilt trips are a common (but unhealthy) way to influence children, most adult people will react with irritation and defensiveness especially if you blame them for small thoughtlessness taken out of context.
 I’ve seen people accused of insensitivity toward the intellectually disabled because they unthinkingly used the words “idiot” or “retard” as insults.
 I can understand why that can hurt some people, but, please, let’s learn the difference between deliberate malice and the unthinking use of very common expressions.
 And let’s explain, rather than accuse.